 Hundreds of Kyrgyz, overcome by the courage of one man from Kazakhstan speaking out to save their cultural treasure, erupted in applause.
 The event left a lasting impression on Aitmatov to carry on the same struggle to preserve Manas and, with it, the cultural dignity of his people.
 Thirty years later he would serve as chief editor of his country’s first printed edition of the Manas recitation, based on recordings made by Auezov.

 By 1953, with the death of Stalin, Aitmatov’s attitude toward him and the system became more critical.
 Joseph Mozur, author of Parables from the Past: The Prose Fiction of Chingiz Aitmatov, notes, “Although Stalin was ultimately responsible for the deaths of his father and uncles,” Aitmatov struggled with that truth.
-The same year Aitmatov published his first literary work in Kyrgyz, “Ak Jaan” (White rain).
+In the same year Aitmatov published his first literary work in Kyrgyz, “Ak Jaan” (White rain).
 His ability to compose in both Russian and Kyrgyz was a credit to his parents’ dedication to nurturing bilingualism.
 Years later Aitmatov would admit that writing first in Russian was “in my interests to do so; books get published and disseminated faster.”

-In 1956, with the ascent of First Secretary Nikita Kruschev and de-Stalinization, Aitmatov formally joined the Communist Party, which, along with his first steps in writing, paved the way for a welcomed membership into the Writer’s Union of the ussr and his enrollment at the Gorky Literary Institute in Moscow.
+In 1956, with the ascent of First Secretary Nikita Kruschev and de-Stalinization, Aitmatov formally joined the Communist Party, which, along with his first steps in writing, paved the way for a welcomed membership into the Writer’s Union of the USSR and his enrollment at the Gorky Literary Institute in Moscow.
 Over the next two years, Aitmatov expanded his knowledge of other literary traditions and refined his skills in original literature.
-The same year he graduated, he also published what became his most remembered novella, Jamila, a love story that captures the tragedy of war.
+Within the same year he graduated, he also published what became his most remembered novella, Jamila, a love story that captures the tragedy of war.
 The book so moved French poet Louis Aragon that he sneaked it back home to translate it into French, thus giving Aitmatov his first international audience.
 The work catapulted Aitmatov into so much popularity that by 1960 Uzbekistan National Writer Muhammad Ali Akhmedov remembered, “We students from Central Asia, of course, would not leave his side for a moment.”

 Aitmatov followed up his success in 1963 with a compilation of stories in Tales of the Mountains and Steppes, which included Jamila, in addition to Duishen and Farewell, Gyulsary!
 The former, with its focus on the struggle between tradition and progress, was adapted to film a few years later, thus introducing Aitmatov to cinematic audiences and paving the way for a career as a movie producer and screenwriter that culminated with the Berlinale Camera award at the Berlin International Film Festival in 1996.
 The latter story, however, reproaches the Soviet system for the spiritual degradation of its people, and its ending challenges readers to question unfulfilled promises: “Had he not done what he had for the sake of the collective farm?
 But had it actually been necessary?”

-Aitmatov received his greatest acclaim for the compilation when, in 1963, he became the second recipient from Central Asia to win the Lenin State Prize in Literature, after Auezov.
+Aitmatov received his greatest acclaim for the compilation when, in 1963, he became only the second recipient from Central Asia to win the Lenin State Prize in Literature, after Auezov.
 “Dignity was restored to the Aitmatov family,” he recalled.
 Other Kyrgyz, meanwhile, felt “the Kirghizian folk have once again shown, through Chingiz, that we are a worthy people.”
 A resulting trip to Europe proved “the author had suddenly become a non-Russian writer of all-union stature,” asserts Mozur.

-In 1970 Aitmatov published The White Ship, a story infused with Kyrgyz oral literary traditions that dramatizes the brutality of a society without a moral compass.
+In 1970 Aitmatov published The White Ship, a story infused with Kyrgyz oral literary traditions that dramatizes the brutality of a society void of a moral compass.
 The suicide of its seven-year-old protagonist, who refuses to participate in society’s decay, so rattled Soviet critics for its lack of an optimistic ending that they censored the work and forced a rewrite.
 Aitmatov argued, “Through the death of the hero … the spiritual moral superiority remains.… Such is the power of artistic conception.”

 The reproach hardly impeded Aitmatov’s success.
 Three years later in Moscow, Aitmatov debuted his first play, The Ascent of Mount Fuji, “the most provocative and talked-about drama in Moscow,” The New York Times wrote.
 Set in 1942, the play revolves around a reunion of four classmates, their wives and a former schoolteacher.
 One by one, through recollections, they grapple with the shame of having turned their backs against a friend who had attempted to defy Stalin.

-Two years later, in 1975, through a cultural-exchange program sponsored by the us Department of State, The Ascent of Mount Fuji opened in Washington, D.C.
+Two years later, in 1975, through a cultural-exchange program sponsored by the US Department of State, The Ascent of Mount Fuji opened in Washington, D.C.
 The New York Times lauded Aitmatov as “unquestionably on the side of the angels.”
 The Washington Post praised the play’s universality as “quite a revelation,” with characters “all too familiar.”
-The play continued to garner attention in the us, and by 1978, pbs aired a live performance.
+The play continued to garner attention in the US, and by 1978, PBS aired a live performance.